 \subsection{Organization}

 {The remainder of this paper is organized as follows.
-In Section II, the joint localization and channel estimation problem with sensor location errors in the distance-dependent environments is formulated.
-Section III introduces the detailed derivations of variational Bayesian learning framework.
-Then, Section IV presents theoretical derivations of the proposed joint localization and channel estimation algorithm.
+In Section II, the joint localization and parameter estimation problem with sensor location errors in distance-dependent environments is formulated.
+Section III introduces the detailed derivations of the variational Bayesian learning framework.
+Then, Section IV presents theoretical derivations of the proposed joint localization and parameter estimation algorithm.
 In order to make specified interpretations of the proposed algorithm, Section IV gives the analysis of the proposed algorithm.
 Finally, we present the simulation results in Section V and conclude the paper in Section VI.}